atrocore/atropm/README.md

 ## What is AtroPM?
-AtroPM is a simple but powerful configurable open-source Project Management solution, inspired by Github and Gitlab Project Management, which is based on the [AtroCore](https://github.com/atrocore/atrocore) software platform.
+AtroPM is a simple, but powerful, configurable, open-source Project Management Software, inspired by Github and Gitlab Project Management, which is based on the [AtroCore](https://github.com/atrocore/atrocore) software platform.
 AtroPM (as well as AtroCore) is distributed under GPLv3 License and is free.
 It has a lot of features right out-of-the-box and thus is an excellent tool for managing any kind of projects.

 AtroPM is a single page application (SPA) with an API-centric and service-oriented architecture (SOA).
 It has a flexible data model based on entities and relations of all kinds among them.